what3words/qgis-what3words-plugin/README.md

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

+## Changelog

+*2018 (v3.1)*
+Update to API V3 and added language setting

+- Update to latest version of what3words API (V3)
+- Added language code field to change what3words language
+- Updated what3words logo

+*2022 (v3.2)*
+Add a tracking method for QGIS plugin usage

+- Add http headers in the plugin
+- Update the metadata.txt
+- Update the readme file